hashicorp/admin-partitions/aks/hcp-consul/readme.md

 kubectl create secret generic "consul-bootstrap-token" --from-literal="token=${CONSUL_HTTP_TOKEN}" --namespace consul
 ```

-# Create Consul configuration file for Team 1
+# Create Consul configuration files for each team

-11. Issue the following command to set the DATACENTER environment variable, extracted from the client_config.json file.
+11. Issue the following command to set the HCP Consul cluster DATACENTER environment variable, extracted from the client_config.json file.
 This env variable will be used in your Consul helm value file.

 ```
 export DATACENTER=$(jq -r .datacenter client_config.json)